sradics/digital-garden/_notes/Notes from Day 2 of the Mindvalley AI Summit 2023.md

 > [!important] THANK YOU
 > Thank you [Mindvalley](https://www.mindvalley.com/ctl?utm_source=mvcom&utm_campaign=vwo) for making this great summit possible 💚

+## AI Summary for day 2
+- The summit showcased AI's application in image generation, content creation, and music production.
+- AI tools like Midjourney and ChatGPT were demonstrated for image creation and copywriting.
+- The concept of "Image Hooks" for creating attention-grabbing images was introduced.
+- AI's role in designing virtual and physical spaces was discussed.
+- The ethical considerations of AI, including transparency and fairness, were highlighted.
+- The potential of AI in personalizing education was explored.
+- The importance of human-AI collaboration was emphasized.
+- Predictions were made about AI's increasing integration into everyday life and its role in driving innovation.

 ## Set the stage - Image generation with Midjourney and ChatGPT
 + Create images that match company brand
 + shows ChatGPT to Midjourney connection to generate images